vechain/thor-galactica/.github/vip.md

 ## VIP-252: Typed Transactions

 This VIP introduces a standardized transaction envelope format that revolutionizes how VeChainThor processes blockchain operations, identifying and managing different types of blockchain transactions and making contract interactions easier.
+It is inspired by Ethereum [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718).

 This modular approach allows VeChainThor to integrate new features smoothly and continuously, letting the protocol evolve without disrupting network operations or fragmenting the ecosystem.
 These are important foundations for the future.